 4. Ask for feedback on your leadership.
 You could do this in person, in a team meeting, or with a survey.
 You could do it weekly, monthly or quarterly.
 Have the courage to ask for feedback and embrace the opportunity to become a better leader.

 What are you doing to ensure your team is engaged and not feeling overworked or undervalued?
-Please share your ideas.
+Please share your ideas in the comment section below.

 (1) VUCAH refers to a volatile, uncertain, complex, ambiguous, hyperconnected world.